Mizoram – Culture and Tradition

-Mizoram is a Northeastern state of India is famous worldwide for its pleasant weather.
+Mizoram is a Northeastern state of India and is famous worldwide for its pleasant weather.
 This beautiful-looking state is also called the land of mountains because most of Mizoram is surrounded by hills.
 It borders 2 neighboring countries like Myanmar to the east and south and Bangladesh to the west.
 The northern part of Mizoram is also surrounded by some of the northeastern states, including the states of Manipur, Assam, and Tripura.
 Mizoram is famous for its culture and traditions, the tribes living in Mizoram celebrate colorful cultural festivals throughout the year, due to which Mizoram is considered one of the evergreen states.

 The word “Mizoram” can be broken into three parts as follows, “mi” means “People”, “zo” means “Hill” and “ram” means “Country”.
 Thus, Mizoram stands for “Country of the people of Hilly regions”.
-Aizawl, a mountain town, is a religious and cultural center of Mizoram and also it’s capital where the major sighting of all kinds of birds and wildlife can be done.
+Aizawl, a mountain town, is a religious and cultural center of Mizoram and also its capital where the major sighting of all kinds of birds and wildlife can be done.
 Mizoram is famous for the pheasant (Cerameticus hamia).

 The early history of Mizoram begins with the Mongoloid species.
 Around the 7th century, people associated with the Mongoloid species reached Burma and neighboring India, China, adjacent to India.
 Shortly thereafter, when the British missionaries were coming to India in the 9th century, during that time people of Mongoloid species also came in contact with the British missionaries and started living in the hilly areas of India.

-After coming in contact with the British missionaries, these people became much better in education and it was the British missionaries who introduced the Mizo language among these people.
+After coming in contact with the British missionaries, these people became much better in education and it was the British missionaries who introduced the Mizo language to these people.
 These tribes of Mongoloid species were the first to come from Burma and India’s neighboring country of China called Kukis.
 The last tribe in Mizoram came during the 19th century, Which is known as Lushai.

 From time to time people of many tribes came to Mizoram.
 After that, the Mizo community, which was going to settle in Mizoram, was then divided into several castes and sub-castes.
 These included some of the prominent tribes such as the Lushai, Powai, Paith, Ralte, Pang, Hamar, Kuki, Mara, and Lakhen.